ViewMask-1-to-3: Multi-View Consistent Image Generation via Multimodal Discrete Diffusion Models: Additional Results

 \subsection{Task Extension}

-\paragraph{Unified Multimodal Understanding and Generation} During inference, ViewMask employs task-specific input templates that leverage discrete tokens for both vision and language modalities.
-For multimodal understanding (MMU) tasks, the input sequence is structudarkred as:
+\paragraph{Unified Multimodal Understanding and Generation} During inference, ViewMask-1-to-3 employs task-specific input templates that leverage discrete tokens for both vision and language modalities.
+For multimodal understanding (MMU) tasks, the input sequence is structured as:

 where the text prompt and visual content are presented sequentially to guide the model's comprehension and response generation.
 The red-highlighted tokens correspond to the fully masked answer region, representing the content the model must produce.